Nick Boraine

 Nicholas Boraine (born 14 November 1971) is a South African actor.
+He is best known for his recurring role as Kronos in Percy Jackson and the Olympians.

 Life and education

 Boraine graduated from the University of Witwatersrand in 1994 with an Honours Degree in Dramatic Art.
 In March 2011, he joined Global Arts Corps as Associate Artistic Director.
 His father, Alex Boraine, is a former South African politician and former Deputy Chairperson of South Africa's Truth and Reconciliation Commission (TRC).